 4 is number of days of cardio you do in the off season

-On the first day, you and your coach will exchange contact info.
-The default method to do this is she/he will give you their business card with their preferred contact info and you will then reply by email once you're home with your preferred contact info.
+On the first day, the plan is for you and your coach to exchange contact info.
+The default method to do this is she/he will give you their business card with their preferred contact info and you will then reply by email once you're home with your preferred email and phone number.
 Just that easy and you will be connected going forward.
 This can also be done in the lodge prior to going out to ski.